BPM Software

 Vendors that offer professional services should be able to provide a good estimate of when the solution will be rolled out publicly (or at least to a pilot group) because, while every situation is unique, established vendors have seen pretty much everything and will have a frame of reference from which to draw.
 They may also have a variety of prototypes or proof of concept options that can be leveraged prior to signing a contract.
 These will give you both an idea of the vendor's capabilities and the likely timeline for rollout.

-Keep in mind that sometimes the biggest torpedo in the side of an implementation project will come from internal sources.
+Remember that sometimes the biggest torpedo in the side of an implementation project will come from internal sources.
 Here are some tips for ensuring a successful project:

 Thanks to the rise of the "Citizen Developer," some vendors have focused on making their tools easier to use when creating forms and processes.
 This means a lot of visual, drag-and-drop tools as well as pre-built templates that allow you to hit the ground running without having a degree from MIT.